-◄4-line red overprint ►
+■4-line red overprint ►

-Ghana independence
+GHANA

+INDEPENDENCE

+6TH MARCH

-6th March 1957
+1957

-Aerogramme ►

-(Ghana) issued

-06.03.1957;

-blue paper

-watermark "I"

-no gum on flaps.
+Aerogramme ► (Ghana) issued 06.03.1957; blue paper watermark "I" no gum on flaps.

+BY AIR MAIL AÉROGRAMME AIR LETTER

 BY AIR MAIL

+AÊROGRAMME

-AÉROGRAMME AIR LETTER
+AIR LETTER

-National Employment information service.
+National Employment information Service 1020 Broad street

-Pods are harvested several times during the season because they do not all ripen at once.
+Pods are harvested several times

+during the season because they

+do not all ripen at once.

 SCHOOL OF ACCOUNTANCY,

-MINMOUTH STREET,
+LINMOUTH STREET,

-ENGLAND.
+LONDON, W.C.2,

+NCIPAL,

+▲ Aerogramme same as above; with Serif type double handstamp overprint GHANA diagonal handstamp 31mm

+The ripe pods are judged by their color differences from the near-ripe.

+BY AIR MAIL

+AÉROGRAMME

+AIR LETTER

-LONDON, W.C.2, ▲ Aerogramme same as above; with Serif type double handstamp overprint GHANA diagonal handstamp 31mm The ripe pods are judged by their color differences from the near-ripe.
-BY AIR MAIL AÉROGRAMME AIR LETTER Second fold here Second fold here -6MAR 196MZ 69 Sender's name and address: SOLO CONS AN AIR LETTER SHOULD NOT CONTAIN ANY ENCLOSURE; IF IT DOES IT WILL BE SURCHARGED OR SENT BY ORDINARY MAIL. ▲ Aerogramme issued 06 blue overlay on white paper ▲ Aerogramme issued 03.07.57; 6d black and orange with QEII in oval; admonitory text on reverse panel in 3 lines ▲ Aerogramme issued 06.03.57; blue overlay on white paper except space with simulated perforations for stamp imprint.
+Sender's name and address:

+AN AIR LETTER SHOULD NOT CONTAIN ANY ENCLOSURE; IF IT DOES IT WILL BE SURCHARGED OR SENT BY ORDINARY MAIL. ▲ Aerogramme issued 03.07.57; 6d black and orange with QEII in oval; admonitory text on reverse panel in 3 lines ▲ Aerogramme issued 06.03.57; blue overlay on white paper except space with simulated perforations for stamp imprint.
 Admonitory text on reverse panel in 2 lines.